-After School Activity).
-As statements are shared, write them on strips of paper, which can be sorted data Rachel should focus on to make her case.
+As statements are shared, write them on strips of paper (can be sorted during whole group discussion).

+As students work through the task, listen for their conjectures about the data Rachel should focus on to make her case.
 After a few minutes, bring the class back together to discuss the types of relative frequency tables.
 Explain how each value is determined in the relative frequency of row.
 Have students work in pairs to complete the sentence frames and write conditional distribution statements for each of the three relative frequency tables.
 Give students time to consider all three tables and create statements about each table.
 Listen for understanding of each relative frequency table.
 To assist in writing sentences, remind students to pay attention to the focus of the table (whether the focus is the row, the column, or the entire table).